Lego®: Investment comparison with stocks and gold

 Lego® Ideas 21310 Old Fishing Store

-In addition to the aforementioned study, we would like to illustrate the Lego increase in value with an example: Lego® Ideas 21310 Old Fishing Store was released in 2017 and went EOL at the end of 2018.
-Until today (as of the beginning of June 2022), the Old Fishing Shop can show a value development of a proud 34.80% per year.
+In addition to the aforementioned study, we would like to illustrate the Lego increase in value with an example: Lego® Ideas 21310 Old Fishing Store was released in 2017 and retired at the end of 2018.
+Until today (July 2024), the Old Fishing Shop can show a value development of a proud 21,36% per year.

 Are you interested in investing in Lego?
 In the Brickfact app and on our website you can view the performance of thousands of sets.
 Of course, the whole thing is completely free of charge and without advertising.
 The Brickfact app is available for iOS and Android.